gu-lseg/intro-to-programming/source/introduction.rst

                   ^
     SyntaxError: invalid syntax

-By the end of this course, you should be able to instantly map the above errors to solutions.
+By the end of this course, you should be able to instantly understand and map the above errors to solutions.

 .. tip::